-- 1. Navigate to Administration > Site ZTD Settings, and click + Site. - 2.
-Select a site from the Site Name drop-down list and enter the Management IP address of the Citrix SD-WAN appliance. - 3.
-Enter the Username and Password. - 4.
-Select the Freshly Provisioned check box if you are adding a newly provisioned site and enter a New Password.
+Select a site from the Site Name drop-down list and enter the Management IP address of the Citrix SD-WAN appliance.
+Provide the appliance user name and Password.
+Select the Freshly Provisioned check box if you are adding a newly provisioned site on which the default password has not been changed.
+Provide the New Password.
+The default password is changed to the new password during this zero-touch deployment process.